AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 # 22. Life changing money isn't an amount
 it's situational to your circumstances.
 Warren Buffet is one of the wealthiest men on earth, but you’d be crazy to swap positions with him as he is short on time, he’s 94.
 Even with all his billions, he’d likely trade it back for time.
 To a young man, a small sum of cash could change the trajectory of their life for the better.
 To somebody in debt, they may need a large sum of cash to change the trajectory of their life.

-I’d tell my younger self this because I’d always put a value on it, and the more I think about putting a value on a life changing amount of money the less it makes sense.
-A million quid might change your life, but it won’t mean much if you waste it all on super cars within a week.
+I’d tell my younger self this because I’d always put a value on it, and the more I think about putting a value on a life-changing amount of money the less it makes sense.
+A million quid might change your life, but it won’t mean much if you waste it all on supercars within a week.

 # 23. Create value for others
 I learned to love building things that created value, but it would often be for myself.
 If I could do it all again I’d still try to build things that make my life easier, but learn that real value is created when others find your creations useful.

 # 24. Uncertainty as a catalyst
 Risk is in the category of uncertainty and they relate closely.
-Uncertainty is a scale, meaning it’s not a binary state, and being uncertain has been shown to increase curiosity, but in-turn decreases happiness.
+Uncertainty is a scale, meaning it’s not a binary state, and being uncertain has been shown to increase curiosity, but in turn decreases happiness.
 However, uncertainty is also an opportunity for growth, it challenges you to question your assumptions and seek alternative answers.

 By being aware of how much uncertainty you have, you can be aware of why you feel the way you feel.
 When you start a new project there are so many uncertainties that might lead to dread.
 So when you become curious you start to find the way, and finding the way leads to the exchange of uncertainty for happiness and new skills.